Musab1258/anylease-fe-pjt/Readme.md

 Anylease-fe-pjt
-- This contains the code to a web app that allows uses to be able to put out equipments for lease.
+- This contains the code to a web app that allows users to be able to put out equipments for lease.
 A user can also rent an equipment that is on lease.